 The very first step is to stop and take a deep breath.
 Looking at the issue with a calm, clear mind is going to make the troubleshooting process much easier.
 Take a moment for yourself if you feel frustration mounting so that you can look at the issue objectively.

 01 of 06

 Is the machine acting erratically?
 Are the problems the sewing machine is having inconsistent?
 Is your thread shredding and unraveling?
 Before you blame the sewing machine, try a different thread.
 Thread is the main tool that the sewing machine uses.
 Many people do not give the quality of the sewing machine thread a second thought.

 02 of 06

-One of the most common sewing machine problems is the sewing machine deciding to have a loopy knotted mess of thread, which stops the machine from sewing and leaves a knotted mess of loopy thread that is miserable to rip out.
+One of the most common sewing machine problems is the sewing machine creating a loopy knotted mess of thread, which stops the machine from sewing and leaves a knotted mess of loopy thread that is miserable to rip out.
 Believe it or not, the solution is very simple.
 Grab the seam ripper and calmly remove the faulty stitches.

 03 of 06

 The sewing machine is skipping stitches; it may happen constantly or it may be occasional but the stitching is inconsistent.
 Again, this frustrating problem usually has a simple solution, once you let go of the frustration.

 - Change the sewing machine needle.